mariubog/oauth-client-sample/README.md

 After starting application you can use following links either with curl or simple web browser.

-Link to access resource protected by Oauth with synchronazed method, uri does NOT require login on client side.
+Link to access resource protected by Oauth with not synchronazed method, uri does NOT require login on client side.
 Resource is acquired.

 `http://localhost:8005/results-asynch`